 When CEOs micromanage their staff and subordinates, productivity and creativity suffer.

 - Having control makes people happy; but employees who are micromanaged rarely feel they have control over their work.
-Unhappy employees are less productive and less creative than are happy employees.
+Unhappy employees and teams are less productive and less creative than are happy employees.

-- Micromanagement tells employees that you do not trust their work and judgment.
-When they realize that you are not listening to them, they shut down, stop making suggestions, and stop being straight with you.
+- A micromanaging CEO tells employees that you do not trust their work and judgment.
+When they realize you are not listening to them, they shut down, stop making suggestions, and stop being straight with you.

 - Micromanaged employees become disengaged.
-They resent your role as manager and do not become proficient at doing their jobs.
+They resent your role as CEO or manager and do not become proficient at doing their jobs.
 They lose the willingness to make sacrifices; they put in time but little else.
-Their apathy is contagious, affecting not only their own productivity but also that of their colleagues.
+Their apathy is contagious, affecting not only their own productivity but also that of their colleagues and teammates.
 Micromanaged employees become confused and angry, and they suddenly quit, going work for another company.

 Ask yourself six questions (The Consequences of Micromanaging).